Daniellappv/datahub-cloud-template-newest/README.md

       Data-Package-Frontmatter-->Data-Previews;
 ```

-Feel free to customize it when publishing your own data.
+Feel free to customize the data package frontmatter accordingly when publishing your own data.

-Below the frontmatter
+## Unstructured data

+Markdown syntax is supported

+## Data-rich components

 We can add a chart: